-All eligible voters in Chicago, including those who need to use Election Day registration to register, file a change of address, or file a name change.
+All eligible voters in Chicago, including those who need to: use Election Day registration to register for the first time, file a change of address, or file a name change.
 To register you must: - be a U.S. citizen, and

 - be born on or before Nov.
 6, 2000, and

 - live in your precinct at least 30 days before the election, and

 - not claim the right to vote elsewhere; and